eianlei/pydplan/README.md

 See [FillCalc2 documentations](/doc/fillcalc2.md) for more details about it.

+## modCalc2
+modCalc2.py is an auxiliary tool in this package for interactive MOD calculation.

+See [modCalc2 documentations](/doc/modcalc2.md) for more details about it.

 # DISCLAIMER!
 This is experimental prototype software under development!
 Do not use for planning actual dives!